 BMI Executive & Engineering Team

-Tony is responsible for the ongoing development of BMI's medical devices - its laboratory based system CaVESWave ® and the application of BMI's patented technology to create PROPEL ™, our new mobile platform that will quite literally carry life-extending organs and hope to millions of families.
+Tony is responsible for the ongoing development of BMI's medical devices - its laboratory based system CaVESWave ® and the application of BMI's patented technology to create RECOVE™, our new mobile platform that will quite literally carry life-extending organs and hope to millions of families.

 Innovative engineering design development is part of BMI's 'DNA' and Tony is the embodiment of it, as he and his team strives to continually develop and improve BMI's capabilities.

 'team leader', who inspires the best from all she works with.
 Carrie tracks with and encourages BMI's engineering team and strategic partnerships.

 Of particular note, Carrie was responsible for BMI's multiple federal award winning SuppleVent ™ COVID-19 response ventilator, developed in a Public Private Partnership, with the Lawrence Livermore National Laboratory (Department of Energy), that achieved FDA Emergency Use Approval in record time.

 Carrie coordinates BMI's strategic partnerships and the work of the Medical & Scientific Advisory Board.